naomitesla/ctf-writeups/TryHackMe/flip/README.md

 </p>

 <p>
-    Each pass will encrypt it the 16 byte segment of random data and then will be ran through a XOR function with the next segment.
+    For a verbal description—each pass will XOR the next 16 byte segment with the current 16 byte segment and then it will encrypted with the random data.
 </p>

 <br />